-School can be a challenging place for those who have autism given the difficulties they may encounter with their executive functioning, social skills and sensory demands.
+School can be a challenging place for young people on the autistic spectrum given the challenges they may encounter with their executive functioning, social skills and sensory demands.
 Teaching children the virtue of organisation, asking for help and a measure of independence by taking responsibility for their belongings (such as books, PE Kit and homework) from an early age will stand them in good stead as they progress through school towards the world of work.
 It is also helpful to gradually encourage involvement with other children when completing pair and group work tasks whether in the classroom or outside.
 As with teaching of household chores bear the top tips in mind.

 1. Following a timetable